Bayesian Variational Inference for Mixed Data Mixture Models: Discussion

 One future research direction could include developing VI approaches that enforces more separation between the clusters in continuous space, which could produce more distinguishable uncertainty quantification across different clusters.
-Another research direction could be to extend the approach to infinite mixtures such as Dirichlet Processes, making it easier to select a suitable number of mixture components.
+Another research direction could be to consider infinite mixtures using Dirichlet Processes, which is more suitable for data where the number of clusters is expected to increase with increasing sample size.
+In this paper, we focused on scenarios in which the number of categorical values in the data remains small relative to the sample size.
+In the case where the number of categorical values is large compared to the sample size, a possible future research direction is to investigate whether more parsimonious approaches for modelling the categorical component, such as the sparse log-linear formulation of \cite{Aliverti2022} and the Hamming-distance-based approach of \cite{Argiento2025}, can be incorporated into a variational inference mixed data framework.